Parker McKenna Posey

 Parker McKenna Posey (born August 18, 1995) is an American actress.
-She is known for her role as Kady Kyle on the television show, My Wife and Kids.
+She is known for her role as Kady Kyle on the television show My Wife and Kids (2001–2005).

 Early life

 Posey was born on August 18, 1995, to Polo Posey and Heather Stone.

 Career

 Posey rose to fame at a young age as she portrayed the role of Kady Kyle in the American sitcom, My Wife and Kids.
 Posey also stars in an American drama television series, Games People Play.
 She joined the cast of A House Divided in its second season as she played the role of Summer.

-She has been present in a number of music videos including; Grammy-nominated "Beautiful Lies" by Yung Bleu and "Sweet Sweet Baby" by Macy Gray.
+She has been present in a number of music videos, including Grammy-nominated "Beautiful Lies" by Yung Bleu and Kehlani and "Sweet Sweet Baby" by Macy Gray.

 Personal life

-In 2018, Parker's ex-boyfriend, Chris Sails was arrested for assaulting her.
+In 2018, Parker's ex-boyfriend, Chris Sails, was arrested for assaulting her.

-In May 2021, Parker shared a video on her Instagram profile where she revealed that she has just given birth to a baby girl, Harley.
+In May 2021, Parker shared a video on her Instagram profile where she revealed that she had just given birth to a baby girl.